-Mr. Cassell serves as a director in District 3.
+Mr. Cassell serves as a director in District 3, and his term expires December 2019.
 Corey and his wife Trina both grew up in Federal Way, and moved to Enumclaw in 1990.
-They have three children, Sarina 17, Alicia 15 (both at EHS), and Trevor 12 (at TMMS).
-As a frequent volunteer in school activities and classrooms, Corey believes in a strong partnership between parents, community, and schools.
+They have three children, Sarina (21), Alicia (19), and Trevor (16).
+With the experience of having two children go through the public school system and 8 years experience as a school board director, Corey is committed to providing leadership that serves all students and families.
+In addition to his board service, Corey is also the founder and a mentor for the Enumclaw High School FIRST Robotics Club, a working member of the Enumclaw Schools Foundation STEM Expo, member of the EHS Careers and Technical Education Advisory Committee and the Green River Community College Manufacturing Technology Advisory Committee.
 He believes that a healthy and open relationship with the community is crucial to the success of our school system.
 Corey is a graduate of Renton Technical College as a journeyman machinist and has an associate's degree in Manufacturing Technology from Green River Community College.
 Corey has been a Boeing employee for over twenty five years.
-He currently manages a team of Numerical Control programmers for Boeing's fabrication division in Auburn.
+He currently works as a Numerical Control Programmer for Boeing's Fabrication Division in Auburn.

 Corey may be reached at:

 View the #3 district map (pdf) Updated 2011

 Ms. McGann represents District 4, and her term expires in December, 2019.
 She is the current president.